Before you pay

 • your driver’s licence number

-• your name, date of birth and address
+• name, date of birth and postal code

-• the suspension number (located on the “Notice of Suspension of Driver’s Licence” document sent by the Ministry of Transportation)
+• the suspension number (from the “Notice of Suspension of Driver’s Licence” document sent by the Ministry of Transportation)

-• the offence number (located on the “Notice of Fine and Due Date” or the “Fine Order” form from the courts)
+• the offence number (from the “Notice of Fine and Due Date” or the “Fine Order” form from the courts)

 Pay fines or fees online